heimskr/game3/doc/PROTOCOL.md

 # Message Format

 All values are little endian.
+Strings are not null-terminated.

 ## Types